xerolinux/XeroHub/content/updates/xero-demos/index.md

 Initially, I wrote [**this guide**](https://bytes.xerolinux.xyz/posts/try-before-buy/) on how to do it.
 But more feedback came in, with people saying stuff like “Why should we do all the hard work ourselves?”

 So, what next?
-Last night, during the **DistroTube** Patron Cast (check the video below), someone suggested something brilliant: why not make *Demo* ISOs without the installer?
+Last night, during the **DistroTube** Patron Cast, someone suggested something brilliant: why not make *Demo* ISOs without the installer?
 Lightbulb moment!
 I couldn’t believe I hadn’t thought of it before.
 So I jumped right in and made it happen.

 {{< youtube 7AtsbVUQzGg >}}